 A number of critical R&D items have been identified by the ILC Damping Rings Group as important research priorities for the next few years.
-Among the highest priorities on the list are the demonstration of machine correction and tuning techniques to achieve the specified ultra low emittance performance, characterizing the electron cloud build-up in the machine and validating methods to suppress it, and characterizing the fast ion instability and developing methods to suppress it.
-By converting CESR to the CesrTA configuration, we expect to provide important data on each of these issues in time for the ILC EDR.
-In particular, CesrTA offers a unique opportunity for studying emittance dilution due to electron cloud effects (ECE) and fast ion instability (FII) at emittances characteristic of the ILC damping rings.
+Among the highest priorities on the list are the demonstration of machine correction and tuning techniques to achieve the specified ultra low emittance performance, characterizing the electron cloud build-up in the machine and validating methods to suppress it.
+By converting CESR to the CesrTA configuration, we expect to provide important data on each of these issues during the first part of the ILC TDP which concludes in 2010.
+In particular, CesrTA offers a unique opportunity for studying emittance dilution due to electron cloud effects (ECE) at emittances characteristic of the ILC damping rings.
 In addition, damping ring hardware and instrumentation can be developed and tested with beam in the CesrTA prior to the start of ILC construction.